 2. Spray non-stick skillet with cooking spray and add the vegetables.
 Cook, covered on high heat, for about 5-6 minutes. * If using potatoes I recommend putting those in first, before the other veggies for 2 or 3 minutes.

 3. While the vegetables are cooking, combine all remaining ingredients (except edamame) in a bowl and stir.
+4. Add the mixture to the vegetables and stir to coat.

 5. Reduce the heat to medium-low or low heat and allow vegetables to simmer for another 5-10 minutes or until tender.
 (I let mine cook for 10-12 minutes) The sauce will reduce and thicken.